mightybyte/zeus/README.md

 The following features are high priority and planned for the very near future:

-* Ability to distribute builds to multiple build multiple build machines
+* Ability to distribute builds to multiple build machines
 * Proper support for merge requests and control of GitHub/GitLab status lights with a safe solution to the problem of anyone on the internet having arbitrary code execution on non-ephemeral build servers.